-Entering the New Year for many organizations means a summary of activities in the quality management system for the previous year.
-At the same time, it is the moment to prepare the organization to meet the requirements of ISO 9001, IATF 16949 (more about this standard here) or another standard in the coming months.
-In many organizations that treat the New Year as the beginning of “the new interval”, the quality objectives are the basic elements to consider and establish.
+Entering the New Year for many organizations means a summary of activities in QMS for the previous year.
+At the same time, it is the moment to prepare the organization to meet the requirements of ISO 9001, IATF 16949 in the coming months.
+In many organizations the New Year is a beginning of “the new interval”.
+So, the quality objectives are the basic elements to consider and establish.

 Quality objectives- why they are important?

 Organizations certifying their quality management systems against the requirements of ISO 9001 and IATF 16949 are process-oriented.
 The process-oriented approach to management is discussed here.
 Additionally, they are required to use process monitoring (monitoring is discussed here).
 Therefore, they use metrics that guide continual improvement and the efficient use of resources.

 Effective use of metrics is possible due to the assignment of quality objectives to them.